Sally Ninham: International representative rowing

+Academic and business career

 Scholar and author

 An independent scholar and author affiliated with Melbourne's La Trobe University, her first published work was A Cohort of Pioneers, a study on Australia's growing intellectual, social, and research cultures since World War II.
 Her second book Ten African Cardinals tracked conversations with ten of the fourteen African cardinals of the Roman Catholic Church.
 The research for this she did in Africa, with her son.

 Business

-Ninham owns a small arts business.
+Ninham owns a ceramic studio, that runs classes.

-Personal life
+Personal

-Ninham is married to James Peters, a national Australian champion lightweight rower (1981 coxless four) who also coached at the Australian national level.
+Ninham is married to James Peters, a national Australian champion lightweight rower (1981 coxless four), who also coached at the Australian national level.
 They have five children.